Shafiya0101/metacognitive-uncertainty-layer/README.md

 **Shafiya Kausar** — MSc AI & Data Science, aivancity Paris

-*Presented at PyCon ES 2026, Barcelona*
+*To be oresented at PyCon ES 2026, Barcelona*